Frequently Asked Questions – T-Mobile IP Relay

-Internet connection (DSL, Cable, Wi-Fi or wireless network*, etc.) *Data and standard message rates may apply.
+Internet connection (Wi-Fi or wireless network*, etc.) *Data and standard message rates may apply.

-Major Internet browser (i.e. Microsoft Internet Explorer, Firefox, Google Chrome, Safari) that are supported by the manufacturer.
+Major Internet browser (i.e. Microsoft Edge, Firefox, Google Chrome, Safari) that are supported by the manufacturer.

 How do I receive calls from my hearing callers via the mobile app and/or computer?

 A hearing caller dials your IP Relay 10-digit number and connects to a Relay agent to complete the call.
 If you are not available, the Relay Agent will ask the hearing caller if they would like to leave a Text Mail message.
 The Relay Agent can send an email message from the hearing caller to the IP Relay user’s email address located in their profile.

 Why am I receiving a notification asking if I want to keep my IP Relay 10-digit number?

 T-Mobile understands that there may no longer be a need for using IP Relay.
 If IP Relay is not used for a six-month period, you may receive a notification asking if you would like to keep your IP Relay 10-digit number which requires your response.
 By responding “Yes”, your number will be secured.
 Please keep in mind that you will continue to receive notification if IP Relay is not used.

 Can an IP Relay user customize preferences for future calls?